-As time goes on, you may need to add more tasks for your management agents to do, or more variables are introduced to your operations, so you may need to change how the software interacts with the different aspects of your property management.
+As time goes on, you may need to add more tasks for your management agents to do.
+As a result, more variables are introduced to your operations, so you may need to change how the software interacts with the different aspects of your management processes.
 Making tweaks and additions all serves to make your property management solution as seamless and convenient for you as possible.

 Why management agents are indispensable

 The utilization of adequate property management can make or break a landlord.
 The market shows that investing in larger-scale property acquisitions such as apartments, condos, and dormitories yields more rewards, but these investments are costly by all means.
 In addition, these investments will require higher initial risks, which further solidifies the need for property management solutions.